Skills: Safety Officer

 - Provides for active worker participation in the project H&S Program; provides information, instruction and training to workers necessary for the protection of their health and safety.

-- Advises an employee of the existence of any potential or actual danger to the health or safety of which project management is aware.
+- Advises an employee of the existence of any potential or actual danger to the health or safety of the employee and notifies the Site and Project Managers.

 - Recognizes, evaluates, and controls occupational exposures to toxic chemicals, utilizing regulatory and professional reference resources such as Threshold Limit Values (TLVs) by the American Conference of Governmental Industrial Hygienists (ACGIH), OELs, NIOSH Pocket Guide, and others; consults and engages Wood's Certified Industrial Hygienists (CIH), Registered Occupational Hygienists (ROH), and other professionals as needed.